fastlane/docs/docs/actions/deliver.md

 ![/img/actions/deliver_metadata.png](/img/actions/deliver_metadata.png)

-You'll see your metadata from iTunes Connect.
+You'll see your metadata from App Store Connect.
 Feel free to store the metadata in git (not the screenshots).
-You can now modify it locally and push the changes back to iTunes Connect.
+You can now modify it locally and push the changes back to App Store Connect.

 Run `fastlane deliver` to upload the app metadata from your local machine